A short history of Parliament

 Compared to some other parliaments around the world, Australia's Parliament is quite young but it is based on practices and ideals from much older parliaments.
 This in-depth paper explores the development of the Westminster system in Britain and parliamentary democracy in Australia.

 The word 'parliament' comes from the French word parler, which means 'to talk'.
 A parliament is a group of elected representatives with the power to make laws.
-The fundamental parliamentary concepts of meeting, representation and legislation—law-making—go back thousands of years.
+The fundamental concepts of meeting, representation and legislation - law-making - go back thousands of years.
+These can be seen in Parliaments across the world as well as in other systems of governance such as traditional Aboriginal and Torres Strait Islander societies.

 The origins of the concepts of parliament

-Around 500 BC the ancient Greeks established an Ecclesia—Assembly—which met on the Pnyx, a hill in central Athens, Greece.
+Around 500 BCE the ancient Greeks established an Ecclesia - Assembly - which met on the Pnyx, a hill in central Athens, Greece.
 The Ecclesia met 40 times a year and was attended by male citizens who had completed their military training.
 Decisions were made by a show of hands, or voting with stones or pieces of pottery.

 Early assemblies in England